Destination Maternity

 Destination Maternity Corporation (formerly Mothers Work, Inc.) is the world's largest designer and retailer of maternity apparel, based in Moorestown, New Jersey.

+On October 21, 2019, Destination Maternity filed for Chapter 11 bankruptcy protection, blaming increased competition and struggles with long-term debt as reasons contributed to the filing.
+The company announced the closure of 210 locations across its 3 brands.
+By the end of March 2020, all stores quietly closed.

 As of July 1, 2020, Maternity IP Holdings, formerly Destination Maternity, operates Motherhood.com and APeaInThePod.com, under the trade names Motherhood Maternity and A Pea in the Pod, and has wholesale relationships.
 It is owned by a subsidiary of Marquee Brands.

 Brands

 Destination Maternity Corporation currently operates the following retail brands: